KWHN: Programming

 KWHN carries mostly nationally syndicated programming.
-Weekdays begin with Walton & Johnson from co-owned KPRC Houston.
+Weekdays begin with Walton & Johnson from co-owned KPRC in Houston.
 They are followed by The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Mark Levin Show, The Ramsey Show with Dave Ramsey, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature repeats of weekday shows, as well as Kim Komando, The Weekend with Michael Brown, Gun Talk with Tom Gresham, Somewhere in Time with Art Bell and Sunday Night Live with Bill Cunningham.
 Most hours begin with world and national news from Fox News Radio.

 History

-On November 22, 1947, KWHN signed on the air as the 4th radio station in Fort Smith.
+On November 22, 1947, KWHN signed on the air as the fourth radio station in Fort Smith, Arkansas.
 It was owned by the KWHN Broadcasting Company with studios at 421 Garrison Avenue.
-Allan Whiteside served as the President and General Manager.
+Allan Whiteside served as the president and general manager.